 Capacity charge revenues from the use of the power plant are recognized during the period in which electricity is available according to the power purchase agreement signed with PENRA.
-This results in revenue recognition approximating the straight-line requirements of IAS (17) on leases as the Company applies IFRIC (4) which relates to arrangements that do not take the legal form of a lease but convey the right to use an asset in return for a payment or a series of payments.
-An arrangement conveys the right to use the asset if the arrangement conveys to the purchaser (lessee) the right to control the use of the underlying asset.
+This results in revenue recognition approximating the straight-line requirements of IFRS 16 "Leases".
+As the power purchase agreement conveys the right to control the use of the power plant for a period of time in exchange for consideration.

 The right to control the use of the underlying asset is conveyed if any one of the following conditions is met: